clintjedwards/gofer/website/docs/how-does-gofer-work.md

 6. When the event happens it figures out which pipeline should be alerted and sends an event to the main Gofer process.
 7. The main gofer process then starts a pipeline run on behalf of the trigger.

+### Notifiers

+Notifiers work in a similar way to triggers.
+They're just docker containers that run alongside your pipeline.
+Notifiers are first registered with Gofer and then once added to a pipeline will wait until the pipeline has finished all task-runs before running themselves.

 ### Pluggable Everything

 Gofer plugs into all your favorite backends your team is already using.
 This means that you never have to maintain things outside of your wheelhouse.